SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 #### Spatial analysis

-The first step in the Protection Level assessment is to intersect species’ distribution data (suitable habitat maps and occurrence records) with protected areas.
+The first step in the protection level assessment is to intersect species’ distribution data (suitable habitat maps and occurrence records) with protected areas.
 Intersected data is used to calculate individual protected areas’ contributions to species conservation